hwchen/secret-service-rs/README.md

 Interfaces with the Linux Secret Service API through dbus.

-This library is feature complete, has stabilized its API, and has removed extraneous dependencies, so I've made it 1.0.
+### Versioning
+This library is feature complete, has stabilized its API for the most part.
+However, as this crate is almost soley reliable on the `zbus` crate, we try and match major version releases with theirs to handle breaking changes and move with the wider `zbus` ecosystem.

 ### Documentation